hernandezb3/progR/README.md

 git add temporarily stores changes and multiple adds can be made before actually committing
 - committing creates a snapshot of the changes: git commit -m "message"
 - to push up to github: git push
+- to change branches: checkout *branch name*
-- to push on a particular branch: git push origin readme-edits
+- to merge with a branch main branch: git merge *branch name*

 in RStudio: